Skip to main content

 4. Get Instant Feedback

-When a file violates a dependencies rule, ESLint will report an error:
+When a file violates a dependencies rule policy, ESLint reports an error.
+For example, a model importing a view:

 Scope